SkymanOne/SkymanOne.github.io/_posts/2022-06-13-gs-with-iced-1.md

 ![](/images/iced/counter.gif)

-Congratulations you created your first GUI app in rust and iced.
+Congratulations you just created your first GUI app in rust and iced.

 You now understand the basics of Elm architecture, difference between retained and immediate modes and basic of iced library.